-- In Page view, display the List page or a detail page of the catalog you want to work with. - 2.
+- 1. In Page view, display the List page or a detail page of the catalog you want to work with. - 2.
 Select a thumbnail or detail image.

-Notice the image size on the properties palette.
+Notice the image size on the Properties panel.

 If you selected a thumbnail image, you can choose to see the size of the current image or of all thumbnail images.